ethitter/WP-Revisions-Control/readme.txt

 == Changelog ==

+= 1.2 =
+Add post-level revision purging and limiting.
+For any post type that supports revisions, you can now limit the number of revisions retained at a post level.

 = 1.0 =
 Initial public release

+== Upgrade Notice ==

+= 1.2 =
+For any post type that supports revisions, you can now limit the number of revisions retained at a post level.

 == Screenshots ==

 1. The plugin's settings section, found under **Settings > Writing**.
+2. The post-level controls provided in version 1.2.